minosss/git-bump/README.md

 --message=		commit message, default is chore(release): v__VERSION__ --tag			create a new tag, default is true
---packages=		workspace packages, default is packages
+--packages=		workspace packages, default is packages --filter=		filter packages by package's name
+				note: use filter in a workspace will enable independent mode

 ```